devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 **How do I know what I believe is correct?**

 ## Realizations
-With so many denominations, and so many interruptions of the Bible.
+With so many denominations, and various interruptions of the Bible.
 Each convinced they’ve got the correct revelation, and their interruption is right.
 How does one answer this question without blind faith?

+I asked this question of another friend who was visiting in Florida, and his response was shocking.
+When I presented him with two differing views, he simply stated that the opposing view was in sin and error.

+FAITH IS A CONVERSATION STOPPER.

 Faith is the thing that causes one to abandon all reason and logic.
 The more I tried to look at this logically, the more and more it kept leading me to the same conclusion.